ryanallen/words-of-my-perfect-teacher/README.md

 > But those who live like [ṛiṣi](#ṛiṣi)s these days&mdash;
 > Don't they care how people see them even more than before?
 >
-> In short, practised without remembering death,
+> In short, practiced without remembering death,
 > Any [Dharma](#dharma) is useless.

 Human beings living in these degenerate times in all four continents of this world, but particularly here in Jabudvipa, are deprived of even the tiniest opportunity for happiness.
 Their lives are full of suffering.
 Nowadays degeneration accelerates with every year that passes, every month and every day, every mealtime, every morning and every evening.
 The [kalpa](#kalpa) is going from bad to worse.
 The [Buddha](#buddha)'s teaching and beings' happiness are decaying more and more.
 Think about all this and develop a feeling of disillusionment.
 Moreover, this continent of [Jambudvīpa](#jambudvīpa) confers a particular power on the [effects of actions](#effects-of-actions)<sup>[60](#60)</sup> which makes everything&mdash;good and bad, pleasant and unpleasant, high and low, [Dharma](#dharma) or not&mdash;highly unpredictable.
 You should really see for yourself how things are, and be clear in your mind about what has to be done and what should be avoided.
 Put into practice the Omniscient [Longchenpa](#longchenpa)'s advice: